DenverCoder1/unedit-for-reddit/README.md

 ### Changes in 3.7.2

 -   Prevent "show original" links from appearing twice on comments that are both edited and deleted
--   Expand comment when the "show original" link is clicked on a collapsed comment
+-   Expand comment when the "show original" link is clicked on a collapsed comment (Old Reddit only)
 -   Some minor code refactoring and formatting

 ### Changes in 3.7.1